teacoder-team/aurora/README.md

-# Aurora
+# Orion

-**Aurora** is a file storage and delivery service designed for the TeaCoder platform, using S3 and PostgreSQL for cloud storage and data management.
+**Orion** is a file storage and delivery service designed for the TeaCoder platform, using S3 and PostgreSQL for cloud storage and data management.

 ## Tech Stack